leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-symptoms_signs-cornearefractive_37
 - What are the complications of corneal edema?
+- Can cornea edema cause blindness
+- Can I go blind from corneal swelling
+- what is the prognosis of corneal edema
 - Can corneal edema cause difficulties seeing?
 - Can corneal edema lead to visual problems?
 - Can corneal edema cause problems?